0 result

 Should you exercise your stock options before an acquisition?

-You’re working at a startup that’s right about to be acquired.
+You’re working at a startup that’s about to be acquired.
 Should you exercise your vested stock options now, or wait until the sale is complete?

+Acquisitions can be an exciting and positive outcome for a startup.
+Not all startups aim to go public.
+Many founders build their companies with the goal of scaling quickly, achieving product-market fit, and selling to a larger competitor.
 When they do, founders will try to negotiate the highest possible price for their startup, arguing for their company’s momentum, traction, and the strength of its offering.
-On the other side of the table, the acquiring company will negotiate for the lowest possible price they can, and the two parties usually meet somewhere in the middle.
+Meanwhile, the acquiring company will negotiate for the lowest possible price they can, and the two parties usually meet somewhere in the middle.

 If the acquiring company is publicly traded, it might offer its own publicly traded stock in return for the private shares in the startup’s equity pool.

-During those negotiations, the startup being acquired will likely enter a blackout period where they won’t be able to tell employees what’s happening behind closed doors.
+During negotiations, the startup being acquired will likely enter a blackout period where they won’t be able to tell employees what’s happening behind closed doors.

 For employees who hold stock options, the major risk is that the acquisition will be worse than expected, and they’ll lose money.
 If the startup gets acquired at fire sale prices, preferred shareholders (i.e. investors) can jump to the front of the line to recoup their costs.
 Anything left over gets distributed to common shareholders (i.e. employees).